ProAgileAB/agile-team-development/guides/A-Team-Development-Framework.md

 The way to prevent this is to set clear boundaries for the team.
 A team need to know who is on the team and who is not.
 Who can I count on when going gets tough and who may have other priorities?

-Basically to get this working in a software development context, we need teams with full time team members.
+Basically, to get this working in a software development context, we need teams with full time team members.
 To make this easier to achieve, you may want to consider keeping teams intact and letting existing teams take on whatever projects/work that comes up rather than starting up a new team for each new project.

 To avoid “Social Loafing”, also try to make the team as small as possible.
 If a team have barely enough people to manage finish their task, the likelihood of anyone “free riding” decreases.
 Coordination is also much easier than on a large team.
 If a handful of persons can get the job done, this is a good size to aim for.